Vintage Output Assembly Guide

 Then strip off about 1/8" (3mm) of the insulation and tin the leads by applying a bit of solder.

 Fasten the transformer in the X1 position with the included screws, nuts, and washers.
-Insert the screw through from the bottom of the PCB, place the washer over the screw on top of the transformer, and tighten with the nut.
+Insert the screw through from the bottom of the PCB, then place the mounting parts over the screw in this order: plastic washers, transformer, lock washers, nuts.

 Place the leads of the transformer through their respective holes (the GRY and VIO holes will remain empty) and bend the leads against the bottom of the PCB.
 Then flip the PCB over, solder, and trim.